ccsosa/edgeR_nf-core-rnaseq/README.md

 - status_name : UP for positive logFC and DOWN for negative logFC)

-# Steps to nf-core/rnaseq stage 1 and 3 (This is mandatory to use this code)
+# Steps to nf-core/rnaseq stage 1 and 3 (This is mandatory to use this R code)

 - Download the transcriptome and genome fasta files for your target species
 - Prepare a Salmon index file according to your needs (A large genome probably will work better with no decoy aware option)